benawad/voidpulse/README.md

 ![voidpulse graph ui](/assets/readme-visual3.jpeg)

-This project is a WIP.
+This project is in private beta as I iron out the bugs.

-v0 should be done in a few days.

-We will be using this in production for the [Voidpet app](https://voidpet.com).
+We are currently using this in production for the [Voidpet app](https://voidpet.com).

 # Why?